mas-bandwidth/gafferongames/content/post/spring_physics.md

 ## Introduction

-I'm [Glenn Fiedler](/about) and welcome to the fourth article in **[Game Physics](/categories/game-physics/)**.
+Hi, I'm Glenn Fiedler and to the third article in __Game Physics__

-In the <a href="http://www.gafferongames.com/game-physics/physics-in-3d/">previous article</a> we discussed how to simulate the motion of rigid bodies in 3D.
+In the [previous article](/physics-in-3d/) we discussed how to simulate the motion of rigid bodies in 3D.
 Now we're going to discuss how to implement spring physics.

 The physics behind springs is simple but extremely versatile and useful.
 You can use springs to link points together to model rope and string, cloth, and even blobs of jelly.
 Springs can also be used to implement basic collision response, and to create joints that constrain the motion of rigid bodies.